ryanweingart/HelloWorld_v2/README.md

 # Ch@

 ## Description
 Ch@ is a chat app created to connect users that want to converse about topics, subjects, and events of similar interest.
-"Be a big fish in a small".
+"Be a big fish in a small pond".
 The app gives the user the ability to create his/her personal space, or a Community, where other users can join in.

 ## Functionality Overview